 Plastic, metals, and cement are some of the most ubiquitous materials.
 They’re also prime candidates for improvement and replacement with better alternatives that can meet the same needs, but with lower emissions.

 Waste can be reclaimed as a resource—something of value, rather than something to discard—to reduce the use of raw materials and energy, thereby reducing emissions.
 The most advanced approaches move us toward a circular economy.

-The chemicals used in refrigeration are potent greenhouse gases, which often leak during use or disposal.
+Chemicals used in refrigeration are potent greenhouse gases that often leak during use or disposal.
 We can better manage and dispose of the fluorinated gases currently used as refrigerants, and, ultimately, replace them with benign alternatives.

 Industrial processes can also reduce emissions by boosting energy efficiency and using low- and no-carbon energy sources.

 Industry—especially heavy industry—presents some of the biggest challenges for reducing emissions to zero.
 For example, manufacturing concrete, a staple of modern construction, releases a great deal of carbon dioxide.
 A number of industrial processes, such as fabricating steel, require very high temperatures that, for now, rely on burning fossil fuels.
 This sector is likely to see critical new solutions in the years ahead.

-NOTE: To date, Project Drawdown has assessed a limited selection of industry solutions.
+To date, Project Drawdown has assessed a limited selection of industry solutions.
 We aim to expand this solution set in the future with additional solutions for improving the production of materials such as chemicals, steel, and textiles.